Builderbot2000/Determinant-Calculator-Legacy/README.md

 # Determinant-Calculator
-computes the determinant of a n x n matrix using cofactor expansion
+Computes the determinant of a n x n matrix using cofactor expansion.

 User Instructions: